meom-group/tutos/gricad/README.md

 ## Run the jupyter notebook with conda environment on dahu (or bigfoot)

-First, take a look at this tutorial to get familiar: https://gricad-doc.univ-grenoble-alpes.fr/notebook/hpcnb/

-Below offers a simpler work structure.

 You need to have a conda environment with jupyter installed in it, also make sure you have the lines :